Guide to Selecting the Right Antenna

 Magnetic antennas are ideal for vehicles; they also make great indoor household antennas when mounted on filing cabinets and windowsills.
 Their compact design means they're an ideal travelling companion.

 Although designed for metal surfaces, this type of antenna can be used on any surface, but will produce a gain 3dB less than what is stated - for example, a 7dBi magnetic antenna on a wood surface produces a 4dBi gain.

 The odd looking TV antenna on thousands of house roofs, is the most common example of a Yagi antenna.

-Behind the driven element, there is a slightly larger element known as a reflector - which simply does as its name suggests - reflects the signal back to the driven element.
+Behind the driven element, is a slightly larger element known as a reflector - and it does as its name suggests - reflects the signal back to the driven element.